 The Department of Justice (DOJ) is comprised of 39 separate component organizations and these components produce a variety of information which is provided to the public.
 The information DOJ disseminates includes: Departmental briefs in major cases, regulations, business review letters, memoranda, press releases, opinions, research, statistical and special reports, newsletters, and general publications.
-This information is used by federal, state, and local government personnel, as well as the media and public, to analyze and understand various Justice and law enforcement related issues.
+Not all of this information falls within these guidelines, however, it is nonetheless used by federal, state, and local government personnel, as well as the media and public, to analyze and understand various Justice and law enforcement related issues.

 The purpose of this guidance is to provide an overview of DOJ's efforts to ensure and maximize the quality, objectivity, utility, and integrity of information disseminated to the public, and describe the agency's administrative mechanisms allowing affected persons to seek and obtain, where appropriate, correction of information disseminated by DOJ that does not comply with OMB's or DOJ's information quality guidelines.
+DOJ recognizes that public access to information is an important government responsibility to uphold.
 These guidelines do not represent an entirely new or changed policy on the Department's part, but rather a commitment to continue providing high quality information to the public.
 This guidance provides a foundation for more detailed procedures to be developed within DOJ.